 - A provocative test in which UV radiation is used to confirm the diagnosis.

 - 60% of patients yielding a positive eruption are clinically and histopathologically consistent with PMLE.

 - The patient is exposed ideally to UVA (alternatively UVB) daily for 3–5 days to a small area of skin (such as the forearms or v of neck), which elicits an eruption.

 What is the differential diagnosis for polymorphic light eruption?

 - Solar urticaria

 - Photoaggravated atopic dermatitis

 What is the treatment for polymorphic light eruption?

-What is the outlook for polymorphic light eruption?
+What is the outcome for polymorphic light eruption?

-It has been noted that PLE appears to be less frequent and severe in women after the menopause.
+The eruption can appear within hours of sun exposure and last for days.
+It can worsen with repeated exposure to sunlight before the eruption has resolved.
+It has been noted that PMLE appears to be less frequent and severe in women after menopause.